Line 5 Eglinton: Tunnelling (2010–2015)

-On October 1, 2020, Crosslinx proposed partially opening Line 5 on February 28, 2022, with the Line 5 portion of Eglinton station not opening until May 2022.
-However, the direct connection for riders transferring between Lines 1 and 5 at Eglinton station would not be completed until September 2022; until then, passengers who wished to transfer would need to exit to the surface and descend by the entrance next door.
-Crosslinx says defective infrastructure from 1954 at Eglinton station, difficult hydrogeological conditions and the COVID-19 pandemic had hindered the project.
+In October 2020, Crosslinx proposed partially opening Line 5 in February 2022, although Eglinton station would not be fully completed until September 2022.
+Crosslinx said defective infrastructure from 1954 at Eglinton station, difficult hydrogeological conditions and the COVID-19 pandemic had hindered the project.
 Moody's Investors Service also reported delays at Kennedy, Forest Hill, Mount Pleasant and Cedarvale stations.
 On October 8, Crosslinx filed a lawsuit against Metrolinx and Infrastructure Ontario, claiming $134 million in unexpected costs due to the pandemic.
 Metrolinx countered that Crosslinx had been falling behind schedule before the pandemic.

-In early December 2020, the first pieces of artwork were being installed at Science Centre and Mount Dennis stations.
+In December 2020, the first pieces of artwork were being installed at Science Centre (later Don Valley) and Mount Dennis stations.